Raising Government Children: A History of Foster Care and the American Welfare State

 PTL: The Rise and Fall of Jim and Tammy Faye Bakker’s Evangelical Empire

 PTL is more than just the spectacular tale of the rise and fall of the Bakkers.
-In it, John Wigger traces their lives from humble beginnings to wealth, fame, and eventual disgrace, telling the story of a group of people committed to religious innovation, who pushed the boundaries of evangelical religion’s engagement with American culture and revealed both the power of big religion in American life as well as its limits in the process.
+In it, Prof. John Wigger traces their lives from humble beginnings to wealth, fame, and eventual disgrace, telling the story of a group of people committed to religious innovation, who pushed the boundaries of evangelical religion’s engagement with American culture and revealed both the power of big religion in American life as well as its limits in the process.

 Gateway to Equality: Black Women and the Struggle for Economic Justice in St. Louis